Github-Samuel/qb-target/README.md

 ## Extras (Shops)

-Add this at the bottom of your qb-shops/client/main.lua --
+Add this at the bottom of your qb-shops/client/main.lua and remove the marker function!
+--

 ```RegisterNetEvent('qb-shops:247clerk')